 What if my child has no musical experience?

 The most renowned musicians in the world were beginners once!
 Our program offers musical instruction at wide range of levels.
 EVERY child benefits from music instruction, whether he has natural talent or not.
 For those who discover a particular affinity, YMV provides opportunities to spark creativity, hone skills, and explore all the facets of the musical world.
-Even the most reluctant student has been know to have fun in our music classes, looking forward with excitement to the group learning and friendships, once they have given it a try.
+Even the most reluctant student has been known to have fun in our music classes, looking forward with excitement to the group learning and friendships, once they have given it a try.

 Do you rent instruments?

 In general, we recommend that you rent (not purchase) an instrument from a music supplier; especially if your student is a beginner.
 YMV does maintain a limited selection of instruments for rent.
+Local music suppliers are a good source for rental instruments; if you want to consider mail order, Shar Music (sharmusic.com) has stringed instruments for rent and excellent customer service.

 Is YMV only for Christians?

 No. While we are Christian in principle and philosophy and our faculty and staff must have a Christian testimony, we are open to homeschooling students of any faith.
 In fact, we have students who claim a religious faith other than Christian or have not expressed a religious affiliation.
-Please note that a student elected to the Student Leadership Council must agree to the YMV Statement of Faith.
+Please note that a student elected to the Student Leadership Council must subscribe to the YMV Statement of Faith.

 How much does YMV cost?